AmeerA0506/AliensArrivingNaughtily/README.md

 6. On the off chance you encounter an error saying `Exception in thread "main"java.lang.IllegalAccessError`, try repeating steps 3-5 once or twice and it should go away.

 ## How does it work?
 0. There are three sets of difficulties and a customizeable option.
-As the difficultly increases, the phrase being guessed will generally get longer.
+As the difficulty increases, the phrase being guessed will generally get longer.
 For the customizeable option, you can enter your own inputs.
 The phrase being guessed will be randomly selected from one of the inputs.
 1. You are only allowed to either guess one character at a time or the entire phrase itself.
 If you input more than one character while trying to guess a single character, we will just use the first character in your input.
 2. You are not allowed to guess one character more than once.
 If you try to do so, we will make you guess again.
 3. After three incorrect guesses, you will receive a hint giving you the theme that the phrase falls under.
 After six incorrect guesses, the game will end.